acdh-oeaw/graphviewer/docs/userdocs.rst

   vertical-tree
     top-down layout respect the direction of the edges, children are always below the parents horizontal-tree
-    left-right layout respect the direction of the edges, children are always right to the parents weak-tree
+    left-right layout respect the direction of the edges, children are always right to the parents (at least they should be, currently, in certain configurations, the layout does not get the orientation for some links right) weak-tree
     a layout that "tends" towards left to right arrangement, but not strictly so (experimental)
   dot